logicalclocks/machine-learning-api/docs/integrations/python.md

 ## Install **HSML**

-To be able to access the Hopsworks Model Registry and Model Serving, the `HSML` Python library needs to be installed in the environment from which you want to connect to the Model Registry & Serving.
+To be able to access the Hopsworks Model Management (Registry and Serving), the `HSML` Python library needs to be installed in the environment from which you want to connect to the Model Management.
 You can install the library through pip.
 We recommend using a Python environment manager such as *virtualenv* or *conda*.

 !!! attention "Matching Hopsworks version"
 The **major and minor version of `HSML`** needs to match the **major and minor version of Hopsworks**.